John220099/Matrix-x-client/README.md

 And more soon...

 # quike note
-it will only work on servers and realms as i sad it will not work in single player and friends
+* it will only work on servers and realms as i sad it will not work in single player and friends
+* I am also not responsible for any damage to your account or mc servers